sunng87/ring-jetty9-adapter/README.md

 9.2.
 However, rj9a tracks most recent Jetty release and offers additional features like http/2 and websocket.

-From 0.12, we ship [conscrypt](https://conscrypt.org) TLS
-implementation by default, which offers better performance and compatibility.
-If conscrypt is not available in your platform, you can still fallback to JDK implementation by excluding conscrypt dependencies and including OpenJDK8 or JDK9 dependencies.
-See example profiles in `project.clj` for detail.

 ## Usage

 ### Leiningen